 The objective of the contract is to provide technical assistance to CEDR.
 The Contractor will work under the responsibility of CEDR’s Working Group Performance to provide guidance for the Executive Board.

 The call for tender is published on the TED (the supplement of the Official Journal of the EU).
 The deadline for submission of tenders is 17 May 2017.
+The evaluation of proposals will be made on the basis of the the criteria – technical proposal, capacity/experience and financial proposal – evaluated by the CEDR working group.

 It is foreseen the initial work includes;